 We too, began talking about our vision of the future, about what working on Pino could be like if we could lessen our dependence on software and hardware we couldn't fix ourselves.

 As we pushed further and further west with Pino, we accumulated both miles and problems, strengthening our desire to be self-sufficient.

 Another downside we discovered, was that many tools and operating software need to call home eventually.
 It isn't uncommon for an iPhone to lock up, due to a prolonged period of no-internet.
 Many sailors we met also had that same problem.
 It's dangerous.
 Especially considering that many, like us, navigate using their phones.
 It's how we get our weather and communicate with others.
 We can view messages and weather downloaded with the SAT phone via an app on our cellphones.

 We had a clear view of what we wanted then.

 We had to adapt, to change our workflow.
 One big decision, was to scale our projects to the amount of energy we had available on the boat.
-This translates to shorter work hours and smaller projects (books, music etc) and making our own tools.
+This translates to shorter work hours, smaller projects (books, music etc) and making our own tools.

 All in all, we want everything we do to be open-source, so that if something breaks, we can easily fix it.
-If someone else has an issue, they can also fix the tool themselves.

 Ronin, our graphic design terminal, is almost ready for release, we'll announce it here once it's out.
 In the meantime, enjoy this concept of these rabbit-like characters that Rekka designed to personify each tool!
 You'll be seeing a lot more of these guys around~